 1.Restore with Google Cache

-Google cache is the Google way to serve their surfers when a page is not available.
+Google cache is the Google way to serve its surfers when a page is not available.
 They use a cached version of your blog and add a message at the top of the page to let people know that the page is only a cached version and not a real-time page.
 This is really a free gift that worth millions if you have a popular blog or website.

-Please, note that this is a hard method to restore your web pages, one by one.
+Please note that this is a hard method to restore your web pages, one by one.
 But, it’s better than losing your entire files and pages.

 You just need to browse your website as it was in the last days or months if Google has a cached version.
 Just type this URL in your browser and change the example.com with your domain name.